JoostVanAverbeke/jquery-fg-menu-rails/README.md

 # jquery-fg-menu-rails

-Wrapper for the jquery fg menu widget of the filament group, Dropdown, iPod Drilldown, and Flyout styles with ARIA Support and ThemeRoller Ready http://www.filamentgroup.com/lab/jquery_ipod_style_and_flyout_menus/
+Wrapper for the jquery fg menu widget of the filament group.
+Provides a menu with Dropdown, iPod Drilldown, and Flyout styles with ARIA Support and ThemeRoller Ready http://www.filamentgroup.com/lab/jquery_ipod_style_and_flyout_menus/

 ## Installation